JohnStortaJr/basic-aws-wordpress/README.md

 - Key Pair
 - EC2

+The environment contains a single EC2 instance which is accessible from your IP using SSH (port 22) and HTTP (port 80).
+A script is included to install and configure WordPress.
+The script will execute when the EC2 instance is initially launched.

 ## Cost
 Be sure to check the current free tier limitations on these resources before building this environment.